fccoelho7/biscoint-bot/README.md

 Your app should now be running on [localhost:3000](http://localhost:3000/).

-Don't forget to create a new `.env` file with yours.
+> Don't forget to create a new `.env` file with your credentials.

 ## Deploying to Heroku